HomelessPhD/AR_Puzzles/PZL5/BRUTE/NODEjs/README.md

 ```

-The script works "in parrallel" by defaul - its invoke several threads managing them through semaphore (in order to make the brutted keys dumping safe).
+The script works "in parallel" by default - its invoke several threads managing them through semaphore (in order to make the brutted keys dumping safe).
 To adjust amount of threads, adjust the ***t_num*** variable in file ***brute_pzl5.py***:

 ```